The ClariVein self-contained disposable system for varicose vein treatment.

 Which Veins Are Targeted?

 Fortunately, with the advent of technology during the last decade, incompetent saphenous and perforator veins are now mostly treated with endovenous ablation (shutting the vein from inside) and other minimally invasive techniques.
 The Venefit™ Targeted Therapy and Endovenous Laser Treatment (EVLT) are two such endovenous treatments that use controlled heat, delivered by means of a catheter, to achieve vein ablation, and as such, are known as endovenous thermal ablation procedures.
-Currently, the latter two endovenous ablation systems are the only ones that have received FDA approval for varicose vein treatment.
+Currently, the latter two endovenous ablation systems are the only varicose vein treatment procedures that have received FDA approval.
 Phlebectomy is another varicose vein removal procedure that is widely practiced; however, the technique is only applied for the removal of the very superficial veins; not the saphenous veins.
 Foam Sclerotherapy, another minimally invasive varicose vein treatment modality that relies on chemical ablation of the veins, is not approved by the FDA.
 Nevertheless, it is commonly used for the elimination of very superficial varicose veins, and sometimes for the ablation of saphenous veins.
-The ClariVein system on the other hand, which has received a broad FDA approval as an endovenous infusion device for the vascular system, is currently used off-label for ablative treatment of venous incompetence.
+The ClariVein system on the other hand, which has received a broad FDA approval as an endovenous infusion device for the vascular system, is currently used off-label for varicose vein treatment.
 Specific FDA approval for varicose vein treatment is pending at this time.
 Although the ClariVein system appears to promise a novel and alternative method, with some distinct advantages over heat based techniques, long term and large scale studies are not yet available on its safety and effectiveness.

 BLOOD RESUMES ITS NORTMAL FLOW PATTERN AFTER ENDOVENOUS ABLATION